shinkiseki/MorePortraitsInZero/README.md

 *   2023-01-27: Updated README to reflect latest compatibility with Inevitable Zero.
 *   2023-01-15: Released v1.1.0.
 Updated scena files to be compatible with latest patch v1.4.4.
 Fixed several text boxes and typos.
 *   2022-12-27: Updated README to indicate process of making mod compatible with new patch v1.4.2.
 *   2022-12-22: Released v1.0.2.
 Fixed issue with a Mireille text box in Bellguard Gate (t2020.bin).
-Made updates to the creation proess document.
+Made updates to the creation process document.
 *   2022-11-14: Updated README to move the section about the creation process from the README to a separately uploaded file.
 *   2022-11-10: Updated README to note added compatibility with the Inevitable Zero mod, which adds new quests originally included as part of Zero no Kiseki Evolution.
 No file changes within More Portraits in Zero itself.
 *   2022-11-03: Released v1.0.1.
 Fixed issue where Franz's portraits wouldn't appear in City Hall (c1110.bin).
 Fixed issue with a Lynn text box in St. Ursula (t1510.bin).